MJ Melendez Player Props: Royals vs. Rockies

 Rockies Pitching Rankings

-- The 7.5 strikeouts per nine innings put together by the Rockies pitching staff ranks last in the league.
+- The 7.6 strikeouts per nine innings put together by the Rockies pitching staff ranks 29th in MLB.

-- The Rockies have a 5.18 team ERA that ranks 29th across all league pitching staffs.
+- The Rockies have a 5.16 team ERA that ranks 29th among all league pitching staffs.

-- Rockies pitchers combine to surrender the fifth-most home runs in baseball (77 total, 1.3 per game).
+- Rockies pitchers combine to give up 78 total home runs at a rate of 1.3 per game (fourth-most in the league).

 © 2023 Data Skrive.
 All rights reserved.